wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/introduction/starting-robotbuilder.rst

 Getting RobotBuilder
 --------------------

 RobotBuilder is downloaded as part of the WPILib Offline Installer.
-For more information, see the :ref:`Windows/MacOS/Linux installation guides <docs/software/getting-started/index:Getting Started>`
+For more information, see the :ref:`Windows/MacOS/Linux installation guides <docs/getting-started/getting-started-frc-control-system/wpilib-setup:WPILib Installation Guide>`

 Option 1 - Starting from Visual Studio Code
 -------------------------------------------